 Moving your joint mortgage into just one name can provide the same financial break as selling up while keeping ownership of your existing home.

-However there are several obstacles to overcome and if there is some dispute over the value of the property or the level of equity due to your partner you could find yourself in court to negotiate a settlement.
+However there are several obstacles to overcome, and if there is some dispute over the value of the property or the level of equity owed to your partner you could find yourself in court to negotiate a settlement.

-In some circumstances you may decide to continue paying the existing mortgage, especially if you don’t have long left and the divorce is on good terms.
+In some circumstances you may decide to continue paying the existing mortgage, especially if you do not have long left and the divorce is on good terms.

 If you are considering this option you would need to ensure that both you and your partner can continue to afford to pay the mortgage and any other living costs.

-This may also be a good option for the mid-term if you mortgage is fixed for a number of years and would mean you’d pay high mortgage charges to move elsewhere.
+This may also be a good option for the mid-term if you mortgage is fixed for a number of years and would mean you would pay high mortgage charges to move elsewhere.

 If you are facing a divorce while your joint home is in negative equity then your options are likely to be restricted due to your inability to sell the home to pay off the mortgage in full.